- Our Services

 Figure 1: “Wall Du Jour” - 2x6 wall framed with oriented strand board (OSB) and a 6 mil polyethylene vapor barrier on the inside.
 The polyethylene vapor barrier is considered a Class I vapor retarder.
 Everyone was happy with this.
 The builders, the code officials, the lift operators and the bartenders, everyone.
 The wall could dry to the exterior if it got wet.

 Although it was not common, you could also install a Class II vapor retarder on the inside of the wall framing if you wanted to avoid the poly and still meet the code requirement for condensation control (Figure 2).
 The typical Class II vapor retarder was (and still is) a kraft faced fiberglass batt (Photograph 3).
-The Class II vapor retarder allowed inward drying in the summer time (we were here before as well, see Figure 4 from “How Come Double Vapor Barriers Work?”, ASHRAE Journal, January 2016).
+The Class II vapor retarder allowed inward drying in the summer time (we were here before as well, see Figure 4 from “BSI-092: Doubling Down-How Come Double Vapor Barriers Work?”, February 2016).

 Figure 2: Class II Vapor Retarder - Although it was not common, you could also install a Class II vapor retarder on the inside of the wall framing if you wanted to avoid the poly and still meet the code requirement for condensation control.